Qiskit/qiskit/DEPRECATION.md

 warning (so maintainers can easily see when it is valid to remove it), and what the alternative path is.

-Take note of the `stackleve`` argument.
+Take note of the `stacklevel` argument.
 This controls which function is accused of being deprecated.
 Setting `stacklevel=1` (the default) means the warning will blame the `warn` function itself, while `stacklevel=2` will correctly blame the containing function.
 It is unusual to set this to anything